jackfruittt/S100_Interface/README.md

 - vite `v5.4.11`

 Make sure npm is installed globally.
 Once the repo is cloned cd into `S100_Interface/s100_webui/s100_webui/` and do `npm install`.
 This should install vite and all packages that the web UI uses.

+# ROS Integration
+Currently runs on ROS Noetic via ROSBridge.
+Theretically can run on ROS2 because the topics don't generate unless the bridge is running and all data comes from the react UI.